-- a.
+a.
 Every applicant who intends to take sales orders and down payments for the later delivery of goods and services and is not a resident of Chippewa County, Wisconsin, or who is such a resident and represents a business or organization whose principal place of business is located outside the state of Wisconsin, shall file with the Clerk a surety bond for a term of one year from the date of issuance of license, running to the City, in the amount of \$2,500.00 with surety acceptable to the Clerk, conditioned that the applicant comply with all applicable City ordinances and Wisconsin statutes regulating peddlers, canvassers, solicitors, and transient merchants.
-Such bond shall guarantee to any citizen of the City that all money paid as a down payment will be accounted for and applied according to the representations of the seller and that any property purchased will be delivered according to the representations of the seller.
-Action on such bond may be brought by the person aggrieved and for whose benefit, among others, the bond is given.
-The surety may, pursuant to a court order, pay the face amount of the bond to the clerk of court in which suit is commenced and be relieved of all further liability. - (8) Investigation; denial of registration.
+Such bond shall guarantee to any citizen of the City that all money paid as a down payment will be accounted for and applied according to the representations of the seller and that any property purchased will be delivered according to the representations of the seller and that any property purchased will be delivered according to the representations of the seller and that any property purchased will be delivered according to the representations of the seller and that any property purchased will be delivered according to the representations of the seller and that any property purchased will be delivered according to the representations of the seller and that be nefit, among others, the bond is given.
+The surety may, pursuant to a court order, pay the face amount of the bond to the clerk of court in which suit is commenced and be relieved of all further liability.

+(8) Investigation; denial of registration.